 As I sit here writing, I am enjoying a cup of coffee.
-My friends think I am a little crazy because of the many different ways I have of preparing coffee.
+My friends think I am a little crazy because of the many different ways I have of preparing it.

 I remember watching commercials for coffee when I was a little girl.
-At the time, I thought coffee was nasty, and I was right – in America coffee was nasty.
-The commercial I remember was for Yuban, and one hostess could only get her guests to drink one cup of coffee, while the Yuban hostess’s guests asked for refills.
+At the time, I thought it was nasty, and I was right – in America, coffee was nasty.
+The commercial I remember was for Yuban, and one hostess could only get her guests to drink one cup while the Yuban hostess’s guests asked for refills.

-Coffee was still pretty nasty for me as an adult, I had to add sugar and half and half to make it palitable.
-One day, visiting friends in San Francisco, I had really good coffee at Square One restaurant.
+Coffee was still pretty nasty for me as an adult; I had to add sugar and half-and-half to make it palatable.
+One day, visiting friends in San Francisco, I had a really good coffee at Square One restaurant.
 I liked it so much that I had three cups, and I couldn’t sleep that night.
 I had no idea why that coffee was so good.
-Coming back to Beveryly Hills, I had another good cup of coffee, and asked the waiter what kind it was.
-He brought me a package and the package said it was Arabica coffee.
+Coming back to Beverly Hills, I had another good cup and asked the waiter what kind it was.
+He brought me a package, and the package said it was Arabica coffee.
 I found out later that it was Robusto beans that were in most American coffee, and they just don’t taste as nice.
 You have to remember that I found all this out without the Internet – this was a few years before it became available.

 - French Press – very nice and even makes crema

 - Stove Top Espresso pot – when I don’t feel like dealing with the espresso machine

 - Espresso machine – when I am in the mood to impress